 Printed Circuit Board(PCB) Assembly Visual Inspection

 Testing of the PCBs in design and manufacturing is crucial for quality control.
-Companies want to avoid realizing the product is faulty when it is already in the production or in the market.
-There is always chance for defects even after following the proper design and production processes.
-Identifying the defects before manufacturing the final product is essential for ensuring performance, reliability, and functionality of the products.
+Companies want to avoid realizing the product is faulty when it is already in production or in the market.
+There is always a chance for defects even after following the proper design and production processes.
+Identifying the defects before manufacturing the final product is essential for ensuring the performance, reliability, and functionality of the products.
 Errors in PCB assemblies may occur due to human error, wrong production processes, and poor design.
-Luckily, with the help of proper testing procedures and inspection measures the quality and the reliability of the product can be maintained.
+Luckily, with the help of proper testing procedures and inspection measures, the quality and reliability of the product can be maintained.

 The benefits of a PCB assembly visual inspection include;

-- Identifying and addressing errors such as short circuits, and functional issues.
+- Identifying and addressing errors such as short circuits and functional issues.

 What to test on PCB